other

 9) Compliance required: Spec PDF / RoHS / internal approval / import review / other: __________

-10) Attachments: tube photo + wiring/trigger photo (recommended)
+10) Attachments: tube photo + wiring/trigger photo + flash-head cavity photo (recommended)

 FINAL ENGINEERING CHECK - BEFORE YOU LEAVE

-Unverified substitution increases downstream risk: re-qualification, downtime, and warranty exposure.
+Unverified studio flash replacement increases downstream risk: color drift, misfire, rental complaints, rework, and warranty exposure.

-Liability note: A mismatched lamp can trigger output instability or power-supply over-stress.
-Verify geometry + trigger coupling + duty cycle before purchase.
+Liability note: A mismatched studio flash tube can trigger output instability, delayed ignition, color inconsistency, or power-supply over-stress.
+Verify geometry + trigger coupling + flash energy + duty cycle + output repeatability before purchase.

 Typical "looks fine" - "fails later" chain:

-• Misfire / unstable ignition - partial discharge - electrode stress
+• Misfire / unstable ignition - missed session confidence - repair-bench doubt

 • Early-life failure - downtime + rework + urgent procurement